-All BACS payments from the Central or Academy bank account require authorisation from either the DCEO or Head of Finance.
+All BACS payments from the Central or Academy bank account require authorisation from either the CFO or Head of Finance.

-Any BACS payment in excess of £100,000 requires authorisation from either the CEO or DCEO.
-The Head of Finance may deputise for the CEO or DCEO if they are unavailable.
-The DPC may authorise BACS relating to payroll in place of the CEO or DCEO.
+Any BACS payment in excess of £100,000 requires authorisation from the CEO.
+The Head of Finance may deputise for the CEO if they are unavailable.
+The DP may authorise BACS relating to payroll in place of the CEO.

-Request for cheque payments should be made to the Trust DCEO.
-No cheques are to be held by academies unless specific authority has been granted by the DCEO and CEO.
+Request for cheque payments should be made to the CFO.
+No cheques are to be held by academies unless specific authority has been granted by the CFO.